trigaten/Learn_Prompting/docs/basics/instructions.md

 # 🟢 Giving Instructions

 One of the simplest prompting methods is just giving instructions.
-We already saw a simple instruction in a previous section (`What is 1,000,000 * 9,000?
-Make sure to put the right amount of zeros, even if there are many:`).
+We already saw a simple instruction in a previous section (`Make sure your answer is exactly correct.
+What is 965*590?
+Make sure your answer is exactly correct:`).
 However, modern AIs can follow much more complex instructions.

 Below is an example that is a Dyno interactive embed.
 If you do not see it, make sure to turn Javascript on in your browser.
 Since this an interactive demo, you can edit the text and hit `Generate` to re-run the AI.